EU calls Gaza-war summit, triples aid to Palestinians

 Von der Leyen

-But von der Leyen heads the most powerful EU institution in terms of budgetary and legal powers.
+But von der Leyen heads the most important EU institution in terms of budgetary and legal might.

 "The [European] Commission will immediately increase the current humanitarian aid envelope foreseen for Gaza by €50m [from €25m]," she announced in English and Arabic on Saturday.

-But she previously lit up her HQ, situated across the street from Michel's in Brussels, with an Israeli flag, visited Israel on Friday, and backed Israeli military action while saying hardly a word on Palestinian victims.
+But she previously lit up her HQ, situated across the street from Michel's in Brussels, with an Israeli flag.

+She also visited Israel on Friday and backed Israeli military action while saying hardly a word on Palestinian victims.

 "Israel can count on the EU," she said on X on Saturday, adding a video of her handshake with Israeli prime minister Benjamin Netanyahu, who spoke of Gaza as the "frontline of civilisation and barbarism".

-This prompted French liberal MEP Nathalie Loiseau to say out loud what many EU officials and diplomats have been saying off-the-record to media in recent days.
+This prompted French liberal MEP Nathalie Loiseau to say out loud what many EU officials and diplomats have been saying off-the-record in recent days.

 "You [von der Leyen] forgot an important message: Israel must respect international humanitarian law," Loiseau said on X.